Swimming against the tide “Roeien tegen de stroom in”

 Job Knoester works mainly as a tbs lawyer.
 In several cases that also appeared in the news, he assisted suspects.
 This brought him into contact with what can be called ‘public negativity’.
 To be a lawyer, he says, you have to be able to take strong criticism.
 However, that criticism now often crosses a boundary.

-Rosing and De Greve sued the Dutch State for violation of the right to privilege in the Castor case, a criminal investigation into asset manager Box Consultants.
+Muriël Rosing and Tim De Greve sued the Dutch State for violation of the right to privilege in the Castor case, a criminal investigation into asset manager Box Consultants.
 ‘They could read everything,’ says Rosing, whose emails, intended solely for her client, came into the hands of several employees of the prosecutor.
 They could read ‘What witnesses we wanted to go hear, what strategies we discussed with the client.’

-Read the PDF (in Dutch) here.
+Read the PDF’s (in Dutch) here:

 This interview was originally published in Dutch in the Advocatenblad.
 Lawyers for Lawyers received permission to post the English version of the interview on our website.